Click to jump to the corresponding section in this page

 Efforts to Promote Childcare Participation by Men

-In addition to childcare leave, men who are expecting a child can take a total of five days of paternity leave within one month before or after the baby's due date.
+In addition to the childcare leave which employees are eligible for by law in Japan, men who are expecting a child can also take a total of five days of paid paternity leave within one month before or after the baby's due date.

 The company has set a goal of 13% of eligible men taking childcare leave in fiscal 2020 and has taken initiatives such as strengthening awareness-raising efforts for men and their supervisors.
 These efforts bore fruit, with 19% of men at Konica Minolta, Inc. taking childcare leave in fiscal 2019, surpassing the goal early.
 Going forward, the company will strive to reach even greater heights.